seerbit/seerbit-react-native/README.md

    https://doc.seerbit.com

 ## Support
-If you have any problems, questions or suggestions, create an issue here or send your inquiry to care@seerbit.com
+If you have any problems, questions or suggestions, create an issue here or send your inquiry to developers@seerbit.com

 ## Implementation
-You should already have your API keys.
-If not, go to [dashboard.seerbitapi.com](https://dashboard.seerbitapi.com).
+You should already have your API keys, If not, go to Accounts -> Settings Section -> API Keys section on [dashboard.seerbitapi.com](https://dashboard.seerbitapi.com).
 ```jsx

 import React, { useState,useRef } from 'react';